 - Think of ways you can keep providing value to the new members of your network and turn those connections into long-lasting connections

-I recently interviewed Jordan Harbinger, co-founder and co-host of The Art of Charm.
+I recently interviewed Jordan Harbinger, co-founder and co-host of The Jordan Harbinger Show.
 During our conversation, he shared non-traditional killer networking tactics you can use not only at conferences, but pretty much everywhere.

 Before we talk about that, though, let’s discuss the power of first impressions.
 We shouldn’t judge a book by its cover, but that’s exactly what we do.
 We can’t help it, we do judge people.
 That means that people will be judging you too, as soon as you enter a room.